bumipl/Study-Notes/rhcsa-9/NFS and Autofs.md

 In "/etc/auto.master" you'll identify the directory that automount should manage, and the file that is used for additional mount information.

-- "/nfsdata" and "/etc/auto.nfsdata"
+- ``mkdir /nfsdata``
-- "/nfsdata" is the mounting point and the second line "/etc/auto.nfsdata" is a file you create that gives the necessary parameters to mount it.
+- "/nfsdata" is the mounting point and ``/etc/auto.nfsdata`` is a file you create that gives the necessary parameters to mount it.
-- In "/etc/auto.nfsdata" you'll identify the subdirectory on which to mount, and what to mount.
+- In ``/etc/auto.nfsdat`` you'll identify the subdirectory on which to mount, and what to mount.
-- files -rw nfsservername:/nfsdata
+- ``echo "files -rw nfsservername:/nfsdata" >> /etc/auto.nfsdata``

 Files is a subdirectory under /nfsdata that is created when you cd into it.